Skip to main content Skip to main navigation Skip to search

 The forestry industry is a significant employer in rural and regional Australia, directly employing 52,000 people.
 Due to the remote location and ageing workforce, increased participation in the workforce by First Nations Australians and women will be increasingly important.

-To ensure that the program address the issues faced by the forest and wood products industries and the education and training sector, the Australian Government has contracted ForestWorks Ltd to undertake a scoping study.
+To ensure that the Program addresses the issues faced by the forest and wood products industries and the education and training sector, the Australian Government contracted ForestWorks Ltd to undertake a Scoping Study.

-A crucial part of the scoping study is engaging with the different industries, government agencies and industries bodies to understand the needs and issues impacting them.
-ForestWorks Ltd will be conducting stakeholder consultation with a wide range of stakeholder groups in June 2023, with the final scoping study to be submitted to DAFF by the end of 2023.
+A crucial part of the Scoping Study was engaging with the different industries, government agencies and industry bodies to understand the needs and issues impacting them.
+ForestWorks Ltd conducted stakeholder consultation with a wide range of stakeholder groups in June 2023 and provided the final report to the Australian Government in November 2023.
+The Scoping Study sets out 19 recommendations for piloting action and implementation of the Program.

-AFWI will support transformative research, development and innovation for Australia’s timber industry, while also supporting the training and development of forest industries researchers.
+AFWI is supporting transformative research, development and innovation for Australia’s timber industry, while also supporting the training and development of forest industries researchers.

-More information is available on the AFWI page.
+Further information about AFWI is available on the department's AFWI page.

 Extending the Regional Forestry Hubs